Muhammad-Salman-Hassan/Muhammad-Salman-Hassan/README.md

 I am a Software Engineer with over 3 years of professional experience building scalable applications, specifically within the Fintech and Omnichannel messaging sectors.
 I specialize in optimizing system performance and architecting real-time dashboards that handle millions of transactions.

 - 🌍 Based in Karachi, Pakistan (Open to Relocation & Remote)
-- 🚀 Currently scaling **xNotify**, enhancing delivery reliability by 20%[cite: 16].
+- 🚀 Currently scaling **xNotify**, enhancing delivery reliability by 20%.
-- 🛠️ Expert in **React.js, Node.js, and Microservices Architecture**[cite: 4, 32].
+- 🛠️ Expert in **React.js, Node.js, and Microservices Architecture**.
-- 🎯 Proven track record in reducing API response times by 25%[cite: 5].
+- 🎯 Proven track record in reducing API response times by 25%.

 ---